Timsey/starter-academic/content/post/first_blog_post/index.md

 ---
-title: All but commentary
+title: All but commentary.
 subtitle: Have you heard the good word of our lord and saviour Bayes?
 date: 2021-03-02T14:46:05.344Z
-summary: Test blog summary.
+summary: A look at the objective Bayesian prescription for reasoning under uncertainty.
 draft: false
 featured: true